klandestino/bp-forum-notifier/readme.txt

 = v1.4.2 =

 * Fix issue where user could not opt-out of the new functionality introduced in 1.4
+* Fix issue where apostrophes wouldn't work in mail subject

 = v1.4.1 =